timescale/docs/self-hosted/configuration/configuration.md

 review the official PostgreSQL documentation on
 [lock management][lock-management].

-## TimescaleDB configuration and tuning
+## Timescale configuration and tuning

-Just as you can tune settings in PostgreSQL, TimescaleDB provides a number of configuration settings that may be useful to your specific installation and performance needs.
+Just as you can tune settings in PostgreSQL, Timescale provides a number of configuration settings that may be useful to your specific installation and performance needs.
 These can also be set within the `postgresql.conf` file or as command-line parameters when starting PostgreSQL.

 ### Policies

 #### `timescaledb.max_background_workers (int)`

-Max background worker processes allocated to TimescaleDB.
+Max background worker processes allocated to Timescale.
 Set to at least 1 + number of databases in Postgres instance to use background workers.
 Default value is 8.